eps0003/kag-sync/README.md

     bool deserialize(CBitStream@ bs)
     {
-        // Deserialize synced state on the client that was sent from the server if (!isServer())
+        // Deserialize synced state on the client if (!isServer())
         {
-            // Saferead to avoid crashes, and return false to signify that deserialization failed if (!bs.saferead_string(name)) return false;
+            // Use saferead methods to avoid crashes, and return false on failure if (!bs.saferead_string(name)) return false;
         }